SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter5/Day1.md

   // TODO
   // Tell me whether or not this function will log the name.
   // name: 'Jacob'
+  ///ANSWER
+  /*
+  NOOOOOOOO it will not log the name
+  WHY?
+  because the input "Jacob" is equivalent to 5 and this does not just like Jacob and any other names of 5 lenght like Judes, Janet, Caden - lol!
+  Try using "Solomon" and it will work because the name with 7 letters are super cool enough for this code to reject -lol!
+  */
   pub fun numberOne(name: String) {
     pre {
       name.length == 5: "This name is not cool enough."